Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Boredom is the awareness of time passing. - **Heidegger**
 - A smart man learns from his mistakes.
 But a wise man learns from the mistakes of others.
 - They look but they do not see. - **Robert Charles Wilson, Spin**
+- A smart man learns from his mistakes.
+But a wise man learns from the mistakes of others.
+- You may accumulate a vast amount of knowledge but it will be of far less value to you than a much smaller amount if you have not thought it over for yourself; because only through ordering what you know by comparing every truth with every other truth can you take complete possession of your knowledge and get it into your power. - **Arthur Schopenhauer**

 ## Funny